 The system, designed to expedite the rescue of abducted children who are in grave danger, is one of the highest-profile law-enforcement initiatives of the past 10 years.
 But according to Timothy Griffin, assistant professor of criminal justice at UNR, the alerts seldom work as intended.

-The report contradicts the claims of the U.S. Justice Department, which insists the program "has saved the lives of hundreds of children nationwide."
-Marking National AMBER Alert Awareness Day on Jan.
-11, 2007, Assistant Attorney General Regina B. Schofield called the system "one of the most effective tools employed to protect children."
+The report contradicts the claims of the Department of Justice, which insists the program "has saved the lives of hundreds of children nationwide."
+Marking National AMBER Alert Awareness Day on January 11th, 2007, Assistant Attorney General Regina B. Schofield called the system "one of the most effective tools employed to protect children."